"

 This chapter focuses on telling the stories of key events and people in the history of psychology.
 We center the narratives and theories of psychologists who are often rendered invisible in the canon of traditional psychology.
 We explore the contribution of Women, Black/African American, Latinx, Indigenous, Asian/Asian American, LGBTQIA+ clinicians, and those who sit at the intersections of multiple identities.
 We also provide additional information about some of the “founders” or well-known psychologists in intro books and explore the relationship between their theory development and their historical, geographical socio-political context.

 Embodiment Practice: This workbook might bring up a variety of thoughts and feelings.
-You may have used and helpful strategies to help you manage whatever comes up for you.
-We offer an embodiment practice for grounding, being present with the material, and potentially for managing any thoughts or feelings that come up for you.
+We encourage you to use any strategies that help you manage them.
+To support you, we’ve included an embodiment practice that will help you feel grounded, stay present with the material, and gently handle any thoughts or feelings that might arise.

 • Feel your body